 Technically a product, an extended warranty covers any significant repairs needed on the vehicle after the original manufacturer’s warranty expires.

 You don’t have to pay for an extended warranty, so feel free to avoid it altogether.

-If you change your mind, and decide an extended warranty is worth the cost, you can also go back to the dealer and buy the warranty later, but before the original warranty expires.
-The cost for an extended warranty isn’t cheap – about $1,800, but compare that with the cost of paying $4,500 for a new engine after the original warranty expires.
+If you change your mind, and decide that an extended warranty is worth the cost, you can also go back to the dealer and buy the warranty later, but before the original warranty expires.
+The cost of an extended warranty isn’t cheap — anywhere from about $1,000 to several thousand dollars — but compare that with the cost of paying $4,500 for a new engine after the original warranty expires.